niceduckdev/portfolio/src/content/posts/setup-for-college.md

 You can select a period or semester by executing the `school-setup semesters <semester>` command.

 This behaviour is copied for courses, a list is shown when executing `school-setup courses` and a course can be selected with the `school-setup courses <course>` command.

-> You can check out the code on [github](https://github.com/niceduckdev/school-setup).

 All of my keybindings are managed by the *sxhkd* keyboard daemon.
 I use *rofi* to show the output of my tool.